 The bot has created a unique standing in delivering Bank of America’s core values and catering to customer requests.
 The bot has now served more than 10 million users since its launch in 2018.

 Dominos Pizza has deployed a customer service chatbot on their website named ‘Dom” that helps customers order pizzas on the bot.
 Dominos has also retained its classic blue in the bot and added its logo to make the bot unique to its representative company.

 Adding a brand image to bots helps the consumer connect better with your brand as it works towards building a brand-consumer relationship while also adding to the positive customer experience.

 No matter how effective your customer service bot is, situations will always arise where your customers will need the option to speak to a live agent.
 My suggestion?- Let them.
-Even the most advanced customer service chatbot for websites may sometimes not fulfil the requirements of a customer.
+Even the most advanced customer service chatbot for a website may sometimes not fulfill the requirements of a customer.
 This is one of the reasons that chatbots’ primary use is handling only simple complaints.
 What do you do with the ones that are complex?

 On WotNot, you then opt for an automated response that communicates that live agents are not available.
-Your customer service chatbots can store the query for the agent to look at the next day.
+Your customer service chatbot can store the query for the agent to look at the next day.

 This may not solve the problem in real time, but it can still deliver a smooth solution that doesn’t harm the customer experience or impact it negatively.